RamonBell/my_ha_setup/README.md

 <p align="right"><a href="#top" title="Back to top">🔝</a></p>

 # Nodered
- I use both Node Red and automations in HA.
-I feel that they can compliment each other greatly.
+ I use mostly Node Red for things to happen in my house.
 I use Node red for more complicated automations with complex conditions.
 1) I like the visualization of the flow.
 2) I suck at Yaml and unless I can use the UI the automation, or steal someone else's code, it will fail.
 Here is a link for my Node Red flows: https://github.com/RamonBell/my_ha_setup/blob/main/nodered%20flows

 <p align="right"><a href="#top" title="Back to top">🔝</a></p>